flipacholas/Architecture-of-consoles/articles/game-boy-advance.md

 - **PAK ROM** -> 16-bit with variable size: This is the place where the cartridge ROM is accessed.
 - **Cart RAM** -> 16-bit with variable size: This is the place where the cartridge RAM is accessed.

 Although this console was marketed as a 32-bit system, the majority of its memory is only accessible through a 16-bit bus, meaning games will mostly use the Thumb instruction set to avoid spending two cycles per instruction fetch.
-Only critical sections will use the ARM instruction set.
+Only critical sections should use the ARM instruction set.

 #### How do they maintain compatibility?